caktus/django-scribbler/README.rst

 ===================

 django-scribbler is an application for managing snippets of text for a Django website.
 Similar projects include django-flatblocks, django-chunks and django-pagelets.
+This project attempts to take some of the best concepts from those previous projects as well as focus on giving the users instant feedback inspired by Bret Victor's `Inventing on Principle <http://vimeo.com/36579366>`_ talk.

 .. image::
     https://secure.travis-ci.org/mlavin/django-scribbler.png?branch=master